Extending low energy effective field theory with a complete set of dimension-7 operators: The basis of dim-7 operator in LEFT

 Therefore, the tensor structure can be discarded in favor of the vector one in equation~\eqref{4phiD} to work out all possible operators.
 For a given field configuration $(\psi_1,~\psi_2,~\psi_3,~\psi_4)$ fulfilling gauge invariance, we may form several apparently different operators.
 However, we find there is only one independent operator by the use of IBP, EoM, and the following Fierz transformations~\cite{Liao:2016hru}:

-where charge conjugation field is defined as $\psi^C=C\bar\psi^{\T}$ with the matrix $C$ satisfying the relations $C^{\T}=C^\dagger=-C$ and $C^2=-1$ so that $(\psi^C)^C=\psi$.
-Considering the above reduction, for a given configuration of fields $\psi_{1,2,3,4}\in \{u_{L/R},d_{L/R},e_{L/R},\nu \}$, one can write down the corresponding gauge invariant operator.
-The final complete operators in this class are shown in the rest part of tables~\ref{tab1} and \ref{tab2} according to their lepton and baryon numbers.
+where charge conjugation is defined as $\psi^C=C\bar\psi^{\T}$ with the matrix $C$ satisfying the relations $C^{\T}=C^\dagger=-C$ and $C^2=-1$ so that $(\psi^C)^C=\psi$.
+Considering the above reduction, for a given configuration of fields $\psi_{1,2,3,4}\in \{u_{L/R},d_{L/R},e_{L/R},\nu \}$, one can write down the corresponding gauge invariant operators.
+The final complete operators in this class are given in the rest part of tables~\ref{tab1} and \ref{tab2} according to their lepton and baryon numbers.